uk-gov-mirror/UKHomeOffice.hods-poc/docs/get-started.md

 ### 3. Answer the interactive prompts

-The generator / initialiser will ask you some questions about whether you want to create a new prototype or
+The generator / initialiser will ask you some questions but the defaults should be fine.
+You can accept the default by simply pressing enter.
-project:

 - **Prototype**
   Select this option if you want to build a prototype for testing ideas and for research.